Biography and Research Information

 OverviewAI-generated summary

-H. Spender's research has focused on anesthesia and pain management, specifically investigating the efficacy of different agents in obstetric procedures.
-Their work includes a randomized, triple-blind, noninferiority study comparing chloroprocaine versus lidocaine with epinephrine, sodium bicarbonate, and fentanyl for epidural extension anesthesia in elective cesarean delivery.
-This study, published in 2022, aimed to evaluate the effectiveness and safety of these combinations in a specific clinical context.
-Spender has collaborated with researchers at the University of Arkansas for Medical Sciences, including Jill M. Mhyre, Maya Williams, Mark L. Williams, and Nadir Sharawi, on shared publications.
-Their scholarly output to date includes one publication with one citation, and an h-index of 1, indicating recent activity in the field.
+H. Spender's research focuses on anesthesiology, particularly in the context of obstetric procedures.
+Their most recent publication is a 2022 randomized, triple-blind, noninferiority study comparing chloroprocaine versus lidocaine with epinephrine, sodium bicarbonate, and fentanyl for epidural extension anesthesia during elective cesarean delivery.
+This study aimed to evaluate the efficacy and safety of different anesthetic combinations in this specific patient population.
+Spender has collaborated with several researchers at the University of Arkansas for Medical Sciences, including Jill M. Mhyre, Maya Williams, Mark L. Williams, and Nadir Sharawi, on shared publications.
+Their scholarly output includes one publication with an h-index of 1 and one citation.

 Metrics